What is your shipping policy?

 How should I store my chocolate?

 Best is to keep it between 65 and 70 degrees and in low humidity (less than 55%) and darkness, like a pantry or cupboard.
-Refrigeration is a risk because any condensation that may occur will damage the chocolate, as water is chocolate’s number one enemy.
-If you need to refrigerate it, first put it in something else with as little air as possible such as a baggie with the air forced out.
+Refrigeration is a good choice as long as you first put it in something else with as little air as possible such as a baggie with the air forced out.
+Please let it come to room temperature before enjoying it.
 Hot temperatures as well as big swings in temperature make chocolate “bloom” or go out of temper, meaning the cocoa butter separates from the cocoa solids.
 When this happens, although there is nothing wrong with the chocolate, it will have chalky whitish/greyish patterns (that’s the cocoa butter) and a different mouthfeel.
-When stored in ideal conditions, your chocolate can be enjoyed long after the “best by” date we put on the package, but we like it the most when it’s as fresh as possible.
+When stored in ideal conditions, your chocolate can be enjoyed long after you got it, but we like it the most when it’s as fresh as possible.

 What does 70% mean?